Conchobair Ó Maolalaidh

 Conchobair Ó Maolalaidh was an Irish churchman who became successively bishop of Clonfert (1447–1448), Emly (1448–1449) and Elphin (1449–1468).

 Biography

 Conchobair was a brother of Seán Ó Maolalaidh.
-Their family had been expelled from Máenmaige by the Mac Hubert Burkes before 1445 and under Seán had relocated to Tuam as tenents of Baron Athenry.
+Their family had been expelled from Máenmag by the Mac Hubert Burkes before 1445 and under Seán had relocated to Tuam as tenents of Baron Athenry.

 Conchobair was a Franciscan friar, and was advanced to Clonfert by provision of Pope Nicholas V on 22 May 1447.
 He translated to the see of Emly on the 22 August 1448, and the following year he translated again to Elphin on the 20 October 1449, where he remained until his death in 1468.